Biomedical-Imaging-Group/GlobalBioIm/Doc/source/infos.rst

        end
     end

 which all instanciate a new :class:`LinOpConv` with the proper kernel.
-Hence considering a :class:`LinOpConv`,
+Hence, considering a :class:`LinOpConv`,

 .. code:: matlab